Black History Month in Atlanta

 - Keith Arthur Bolden (“Goosebumps) as Rev. Ralph Abernathy

 My family and I had the pleasure of attending the movie screening and we got a pleasant surprise while waiting in line to enter the auditorium.
 We met Jane Gunter who was on the bus the day in 1955 when Rosa Parks was arrested.
-Jane offered her seat on the bus to Rosa.
+Jane offered her seat on the bus to Rosa Parks.

 Click here to see a video detailing Jane’s experience courtesy of Richard Morris: